sofiavarib/sofiavarib.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Researcher in [L2S lab](https://l2s.centralesupelec.fr/) in [CentraleSupélec University](https://www.centralesupelec.fr/en/).
-I work on the project *Smart in Multiple Sclerosis*, which object is to identify the multimodal biomarkers related with multiple sclerosis, in collaboration with the [Paris Brain Institute](https://parisbraininstitute.org/).
+I work on the project *Smart in Multiple Sclerosis*, the main objective is to identify the multimodal biomarkers related with multiple sclerosis, in collaboration with the [Paris Brain Institute](https://parisbraininstitute.org/).

 I pursued my PhD in Signal and Image Processing Sciences at the lab [IBISC](https://www.ibisc.univ-evry.fr/en/) from [Paris Saclay University](https://www.universite-paris-saclay.fr/en) in France, ranked 13th worldwide in [Shanghai 2025 ranking](https://www.shanghairanking.com/news/arwu/2025).
 I worked on an interdisciplinary project relating deep learning methods and neurology.
 I developed a full automatic pipeline to improve the expert decision-making and characterise patients suffering from a stroke.
 I also worked as an Assistant Professor for 3 years, covering statistics, mathematics and Machine Learning courses at [UFR](https://www.univ-evry.fr/universite/organisation/composantes/stockage-des-ufrs/ufr-sciences-fondamentales-et-appliquees.html).